mem-/mem-.github.io/README.md

 ## Pull the updated repository to your local machine

-When you publish your website with a custum DNS domain, GitHub creates a `CNAME` file in the root of your repository.
+When you publish your website with a custum DNS domain, GitHub creates a `CNAME` file in the folder selected for the web content.

 ```bash
 git pull origin